 The Sino-British Joint Declaration of 1984 dictated the terms under which Hong Kong was returned to China.
 The declaration and Hong Kong’s Basic Law, the city’s constitutional document, safeguard the city’s “capitalist system and way of life” and grant it “a high degree of autonomy,” including executive, legislative, and independent judicial powers for fifty years (until 2047).
 Chinese Communist Party officials do not preside over Hong Kong as they do over mainland provinces and municipalities, but Beijing still exerts considerable influence through loyalists who dominate the region’s political sphere.
 Beijing also maintains the authority to interpret Hong Kong’s Basic Law.

-Freedom of the press, expression, assembly, and religion are protected rights.
+Freedoms of the press, expression, assembly, and religion are protected.
 Hong Kong is allowed to forge external relations in certain areas—including trade, communications, tourism, and culture—but Beijing maintains control over the region’s diplomacy and defense.

 What is Hong Kong’s economic connection to the mainland?

-A metropolis of more than seven million people, Hong Kong is a global financial and shipping center that has prospered from its proximity to the world’s second-largest economy, ranking first in the world in trade as a percentage of GDP.
+A metropolis of more than seven million people, Hong Kong is a global financial and shipping center that has prospered from its proximity to the world’s second-largest economy.
+It ranks first in the world in trade as a percentage of GDP.
 Relatively low taxes, a highly developed financial system, light regulation, and other capitalist features make Hong Kong one of the world’s most attractive markets and set it apart from mainland financial hubs like Shanghai.
-Hong Kong continues to take top spots in global economic competitiveness reports, ranking fourth in the World Bank’s 2016 Doing Business report and first in the world on the Heritage Foundation’s 2016 Index of Economic Freedom.
+Hong Kong continues to take top spots in economic competitiveness reports, placing fourth in the World Bank’s annual Doing Business rankings and first in the world on the Heritage Foundation’s 2017 Index of Economic Freedom.
 Most of the world’s major banks and multinational firms maintain regional headquarters in the city.

-Hong Kong’s economic power has diminished relative to the mainland—its GDP fell from 16 percent of China’s after the handover in 1997 to just 3 percent in 2014—but commercial ties remain extremely tight.
+Hong Kong’s economic power has diminished relative to the mainland—its GDP fell from 16 percent of China’s after the handover in 1997 to just 3 percent in 2014—but commercial ties remain tight.
 Hong Kong is China’s second-largest trading partner (after the United States), accounting for more than 8 percent of China’s total trade in 2016.
-The city is also China’s largest source of foreign direct investment (FDI) and a place where Chinese firms raise vast amounts of offshore capital—more than nine hundred mainland enterprises list on the Hong Kong stock exchange.
+The city is also China’s largest source of foreign direct investment (FDI) and a place where Chinese firms raise vast amounts of offshore capital.

 What are the political tensions between Hong Kong and Beijing?